Guangxu Emperor: Under house arrest after 1898

-The Guangxu Emperor's duties after 1898 became rather limited.
-The emperor was effectively removed from power as emperor (despite keeping the title), but he did retain some status.
+After the coup in 1898 the Guangxu Emperor was kept in confinement on Yingtai Island at Zhongnanhai, near the imperial palace in Beijing.

 The emperor was kept informed of state affairs, reading them with Cixi prior to audiences, and was also present at audiences, sitting on a stool to Cixi's left hand while Cixi occupied the main throne.
 He discharged his ceremonial duties, such as offering sacrifices during ceremonies, but never ruled alone again.

 In 1898, shortly after the collapse of the Hundred Days' Reform, the Guangxu Emperor's health began to decline, prompting Cixi to name Pujun, a son of the emperor's cousin, the reactionary Prince Duan, as heir presumptive.
 Pujun and his father were removed from their positions after the Boxer Rebellion.
 He was examined by a physician at the French Legation and diagnosed with chronic nephritis; he was also discovered to be impotent at the time.

 During the Boxer Rebellion, Emperor Guangxu fiercely opposed the idea of using usurpers as a means to counter foreign invasion.
-His letter to then United States president Theodore Roosevelt is still preserved in U.S. government archives.
 On 14 August 1900, the Guangxu Emperor, along with Cixi, Empress Longyu and some other court officials, fled from Beijing as the forces of the Eight-Nation Alliance marched on the capital to relieve the legations that had been besieged during the Boxer Rebellion.

-Returning to the capital in January 1902, after the withdrawal of the foreign powers, the Guangxu Emperor spent the next few years working in his isolated palace with watches and clocks, which had been a childhood fascination, some say in an effort to pass the time until Cixi's death.
+Returning to the capital on 7 January 1902, after the withdrawal of the foreign powers, the Guangxu Emperor spent the next few years working in his isolated palace with watches and clocks, which had been a childhood fascination, some say in an effort to pass the time until Cixi's death.
 He also read widely and spent time learning English from Cixi's Western-educated lady-in-waiting, Yu Deling.
 His relationship with Empress Longyu, Cixi's niece (and the Emperor's own first cousin), also improved to some extent.